 If you’re feeling inspired to donate time or resources, a great way to connect with your team is to choose an organization that is meaningful to them and collect donations (monetary or otherwise).
 You can think of local shelters, youth centers, or a cause that speaks to your heart – or ask for your team’s opinions in choosing the cause.

 One way to set a donation amount is to ask your team to pick a donation goal.
 If they meet it, your company can match it.
 Or you can all simply participate in donating and encourage others to pitch in.

 Inspired?
 Companies like earthbath, a pet product company in California, donate work by paying employees an hourly rate to serve at local animal shelters periodically.

 It’s hard to believe the end of the year is almost here.
-Your remote team may be struggling to get into the holiday spirit and engage from afar.
+Your hybrid or remote team may be struggling to get into the holiday spirit and engage from afar.
 But being physically distant doesn’t have to mean you have to skip celebrating the holidays.